 Next day they began to raise sheds and huts upon the high grounds, still dreading the sea.
 Without explanation, it appears astonishing how the shipping escaped destruction.
 Three large whale ships, a bark, two brigs, and a schooner, were lying very near the town in from four to seven fathoms water.
-They were lying at single anchor, + with a good scope of cable.
-With the southerly breeze, which was rather fresh at the time of the earthquake, the vessels were lying to seaward of their anchors, with their sterns towards the sea.
+They were lying at single anchor, with a good scope of cable.
+With the southerly breeze, which was rather fresh at the time of the earthquake, the vessels were lying to seawards of their anchors, with their sterns towards the sea.
 They were left aground in this position.
 The captain of the port, Captain Delano, was on board one of the whale ships at the time; whose hatches were battened down and dead-lights shipped.
 All hands took to the rigging for safety.
 The first great wave came in an unbroken swell to the stern of the vessel, broke over and lifted her along without doing any material harm more than sweeping her decks.
 Dragging the slack chain over the mud checked her gradually, as the first impetus of the wave diminished.
 Whirling her round, the water rushed out to seaward again, leaving the vessel aground nearly in her former position.
 From two fathoms, when aground, the depth alongside increased to ten when the water rose highest, during the last wave.
 The two latter waves approached, and affected the shipping similarly to the former.
-All held on; though some of the anchors started a few fathoms.
+All held on: though some of the anchors started a few fathoms.
 Some of the vessels were thrown violently against others; and whirled around as if they had been in the vortex of a whirlpool.
 Previous to the rush of waters, the Paulina and Orion, two merchantmen, were lying a full cable's length apart.
 Afterwards they were lying side by side, with three round turns in their cables.
 Each vessel had therefore gone round the other with each wave.
-The bow of one was stove To the other little damage was done.
-A small vessel\ was ın. on the stocks, almost ready for launching; she was carried by the sea two hundred yards in shore, and left there unhurt.
+The bow of one was stove in.
+To the other little damage was done.
+A small vessel\ was on the stocks, almost ready for launching; she was carried by the sea two hundred vards in shore, and left there unburt.
 A small schooner, at anchor before the town, slipped her cable, and ran out in the offing as the water fell.
-She met the wave unbroken, and rose over it as an ordinary swell.
-The Colocolo + was under sail near the eastern entrance of the bay.
+She met the wave unbroken, and rose over it as an ordinary swell The Colocolot was under sail near the eastern entrance of the bay.
 She likewise met the wave as a large swell, without inconvenience.

-\ Thieves were numerous in Talcahuano.
-Directly after the ruin these scoundrels set to work,-crying 'Misericordia!' and with one hand beating their breasts, with the other they stole most industriously.
+&quot; Thieves were numerous in Talcahuano.
+Directly after the ruin these scoundress set to work,-erying 'Misericordial' and with one hand beating their breasts, † Or steadied by a light anchor and hawser, which would bear no strain.